Wondering what to do in Cape Town South Africa? Check out 25 adventurous things to do in Cape Town that don’t involve sharks or parachutes.

 The Labia Theatre in a cinematic gem that shows sophisticated movies in a grand art house that originally existed as an Italian Embassy ballroom.
 We caught a few Oscar-nominated films at the Labia, a perfect setting for our movie-binging nights.

 The theater’s vibe is laid back with cocktails sold at the concession stand, and prices are cheap.
-A first run movie ticket cost us 50R (less than $4 USD), and popcorn is also a bargain.
+At the time of our visit, first run movie tickets cost us 50R (less than $4 USD) each, and popcorn is also a bargain.